RamenDR/ramen/test/README.md

 | stop         | stop          | before cluster is stopped           |
 | delete       | -             |                                     |

+The `start` and `test` scripts are not allowed to fail.
+If a script fail, execution stops and the entire command will fail.

+The `stop` script is allowed to fail.
+The failure is logged but the `stop` command will not fail.

 #### Script arguments

 When specifying script `args`, you can use the special variable `$name`.